Suhwan-Jung/SNS_Project/README.md

 # SNS_Project

-This Project has done by me for "Cheil idea Festival".
+This Project has done by myself for "Cheil idea Festival".
 I started this project to find some insight in SNS(Youtube, Instagram)

 ## Crawler